Yahoo CEO Marissa Mayer expecting twin girls in December

-Yahoo is also preparing to spin off its stake in Chinese e-commerce giant Alibaba Group Holding Ltd and is considering the future of its holding in Yahoo Japan Corp.
+Yahoo is also preparing to spin off its stake in Chinese e-commerce giant Alibaba Group Holding Ltd (BABA.N) and is considering the future of its holding in Yahoo Japan Corp (4689.T).

 Yahoo shares fell 1.5 percent at $31.77 in morning trading amid a selloff in the broader market.